Meet our affiliates

 Helen Ho is a PhD candidate at the Harvard Kennedy School.
 She studies the effects of the criminal justice system on individuals and communities.
 Helen works on the Consequences of Failure to Appear Project.

 Dalié Jiménez is an Associate Professor of Law at the University of Connecticut School of Law.
 She writes about consumer law and bankruptcy, and works with the Lab on Financial Distress.
 She spent a year at the Consumer Financial Protection Bureau studying issues around consumer reporting and debt collection.
 Contact: dalie.jimenez[at]uconn.edu.

 Heidi Liu is a JD/PhD candidate at Harvard Law School and the Harvard Kennedy School.
 She studies the application of judgment and decision-making, behavioral economics, and labor economics to law and public policy.
-Heidi works with the lab on the Pretrial Release study.
+Heidi works with the lab on the Pretrial Release study in Dane County.

-Benjamin Lu is an empirical research fellow at Harvard Law School’s Criminal Justice Policy Program.
+Benjamin Lu is a Ph.D.
+Candidate in Statistics at UC Berkeley and a former empirical research fellow at Harvard Law School’s Criminal Justice Policy Program.
 He is broadly interested in the development and application of statistical methods that can improve empirical legal research.
-He has worked with the Lab on its Pretrial Release, Problem of Default, Financial Distress, and Intimate Partner Violence Triage studies.
+He has worked with the Lab on Pretrial Release, Problem of Default, and Financial Distress.

 Lois R. Lupica is a Professor of Law at the University of Maine School of Law, and works with the Lab on Financial Distress.
 In addition to over twenty years as an academic studying bankruptcy and consumer credit, she has experience as a transactional lawyer and as an executive director of an economic development non-profit.
 Contact: lupica[at]maine.edu.